stjo0306/addUniqueWords/README.md

 To modify the strings being used for testing the code update the code in `arrays.js` found in the root directory of the project.

-**Note:** The additional "finalList" is used for testing the result.
-If you modify the other arrays make sure to modify the "finalList" to what is expected out.
+**Note:** The additional 'finalList' in `arrays.js` is used for testing the result.
+If you modify the other arrays make sure to modify the 'finalList' to what is expected out.